• Skip to main content

 Instructions

-• Heat the butter in a skillet over medium heat.
+• Heat the butter in a 10-inch non-stick skillet over medium-low heat.
 Add the shallots and cook for 3-4 minutes or until softened.
-Add the garlic and cook for 1 minute.
+Add the garlic and cook for one minute.

-• Stir in the flour, add milk, and vinegar, cook for 1 minute and stir until smooth.
-Add the nutmeg, salt, pepper, goat cheese, lemon zest or preserved peel and continue cooking and stirring until the cheese has melted.
+• Stir in the flour, add the milk and vinegar, cook for one minute, and whisk until smooth.
+Add the nutmeg, salt, pepper, goat cheese, and lemon zest and continue cooking and stirring until the cheese has melted.

-• Remove from the heat and allow to cool.
+• Remove the skillet from the heat and allow to cool.
 Add the beaten egg and spinach and mix well.

-• To bake, place the tarts on a baking sheet and bake for 15 minutes or until the filling is set.
-If frozen, you may need to add a few minutes to the cook time.
+• To bake, place the tarts on a baking sheet and bake for 15 minutes or until the filling is set and the cheese is melted.
+Serve warm or at room temperature.

 • Serve warm